Licensing and regulations for events and fundraising activities

 - Supply the Council with a ‘Form of Statement’ within a month of the collection.
 They will give you the form you need to complete when you get your permit.
 It’s important you complete it, or you might not get permission to collect again in future.

 There is no charge for a Street Collection Permit.

 Collection tins and buckets are available for hire at the Resource Centre free of charge.
 We provide security seals if you require them.
 If you are using your own collection tins you can purchase security labels/ringseals from Angal Ltd.

 If you want close your street for a street party you need to get permission from the Council and apply for a temporary traffic regulation order.
 There is no charge for this.
 However, if there is a commercial or business element to your event there is an admin fee of £300.

 The first step you need to take is to contact the Highway Events Team at the Council to find out if it is feasible for your road to be closed.
 Some roads are essential access routes for the emergency services and cannot be closed.
 If a nearby street is to be closed on the same day, the Council may not allow your street to close as well.

 Once you’ve got your petition signed, and at least 28 days before the date of your street party, contact the Council to apply for permission to close the road.
-The council officer will then tell you what you need to do to proceed.
-They will contact the emergency services, bus companies and any other organisation who may need to be aware that your road is going to be closed for a day.

 You will need to plan: